onzfonz/comp227/src/content/0/en/part0b.md

 which we'll look into more in [part 3](/part3).

 The term AJAX is now so commonplace that it's taken for granted.
-The term, like *shindig* and *home skillet*, has faded out of our collective conciousness.
+The term, like *shindig* and *home skillet*, has faded out of our collective consciousness.

 ### Single page app